Dasharo/docs/docs/transparent-validation/msi-z690/laboratory-assembly-guide.md

 ## Introduction

-This document describes the assembly procedure dedicated to the MSI PRO Z690-A testing stand.
+This document describes platform-specific details for assembling an MSI PRO Z690-A testing stand.
+Use this document as reference while going through process EX021.

 ## Prerequisites